๐Ÿ—ก๏ธAncient Greece

 Why This Matters

-Ancient Greek art isn't just a timeline of pretty pottery and marble statues—it's a visual record of how an entire civilization's worldview transformed over roughly 700 years.
-You're being tested on your ability to trace artistic evolution and connect stylistic changes to broader shifts in philosophy, politics, and cultural values.
-When you see a stiff, frontal kouros statue versus a twisting, agonized figure from the Hellenistic period, you should immediately recognize what changed in Greek society to produce such different artistic visions.
+Ancient Greek art isn't just a timeline of pottery and marble statues.
+It's a visual record of how an entire civilization's worldview transformed over roughly 700 years.
+You need to be able to trace artistic evolution and connect stylistic changes to broader shifts in philosophy, politics, and cultural values.
+When you see a stiff, frontal kouros statue versus a twisting, agonized figure from the Hellenistic period, you should recognize what changed in Greek society to produce such different artistic visions.

 From Abstraction to the Human Form

-• Abstract patterns dominated—circles, meanders, and triangles covered pottery surfaces, reflecting a society rebuilding its visual language after the collapse of Mycenaean culture
+• Abstract patterns dominated.
+Circles, meanders (those repeating angular spiral motifs), and triangles covered pottery surfaces.
+This reflected a society rebuilding its visual language after the collapse of Mycenaean culture around 1100 BCE.

-• Human figures appeared as silhouettes—stylized, triangular torsos with stick limbs represented mourners and warriors, prioritizing symbolic meaning over anatomical accuracy
+• Human figures appeared as silhouettes.
+Stylized, triangular torsos with stick limbs represented mourners and warriors, prioritizing symbolic meaning over anatomical accuracy.
+You could tell what role a figure played in a scene, but not what any individual person looked like.

-• Funerary vases like the Dipylon Amphora served as grave markers for elite Athenians, establishing art's role in commemorating social status and ritual practice
+• Funerary vases like the Dipylon Amphora served as grave markers for elite Athenians.
+Standing nearly six feet tall, these massive vessels established art's role in commemorating social status and ritual practice.
+The painted scenes of funerals and processions on them are some of our best evidence for Dark Age Greek customs.

 The Awakening of Naturalism